xelita/angular-gravatar/README.md

 ### gravatar-image directive

-In your template file, Gravatar directive can be used and configured like this:
+In your template file, 'gravatarImage' directive can be used and configured like this:

 ```html
 <gravatar-image